rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 members of `dyn Error` trait objects.
 It requires that types implement the `Display` trait, which acts as the interface to the main member, the error message itself.
 It provides the `source` function for accessing `dyn Error` members, which typically represent the current error's cause.
-It provides the `backtrace` function, for accessing a `Backtrace` of the state of the stack when an error was created.
+Via `#![feature(backtrace)]` it provides the `backtrace` function, for accessing a `Backtrace` of the state of the stack when an error was created.
 For all other forms of context relevant to an error report, the `Error` trait provides the `context` and `provide_context` functions.

 As an example of how to use this interface to construct an error report, let’s explore how one could implement an error reporting type.
 In this example, our